-Item Numbers 1. - 50.
+Item Numbers 1 - 50.
 Answer each question by selecting "Yes" or "No," where applicable.
 If any part of a question applies to you or has ever applied to you, you must answer "Yes."
-If you answer "Yes" to any of the questions in Item Numbers 1. - 44. in this part, include a typed or printed explanation in the space provided in Part 16.
-Additional Information.
-You must also provide evidence to support your answer.
+If you answer "Yes" to any of the questions in Item Numbers 1 - 44 in this part, include a typed or printed explanation in the space provided in Part 16, Additional Information.
+You may also provide evidence to support your answer.
 Answering "Yes" to one of these questions does not automatically cause an application to be denied.
-If you answer "No" to any question in Item Numbers 45. - 50., include a typed or written explanation in the space provided in Part 16.
-Additional Information.
+If you answer "No" to any question in Item Numbers 45 - 50, include a typed or written explanation in the space provided in Part 16, Additional Information.
 Answering "No" to one of these questions does not automatically cause an application to be denied.

-Part 13.
-Applicant's Statement, Contact Information, Acknowledgement of Appointment at USCIS Application Support Center, Certification, and Signature

-Item Numbers 1. - 6.
+Page 8, Specific Instructions Page 8, Part 12.
+Your Signature Read the statement and then sign the Form N-400 as you normally sign your Part 13.
+Applicant's Statement, Contact Information, Acknowledgement of Appointment at USCIS Application Support Center, Certification, and Signature name.
+You may place an "X" mark instead of a signature if you are unable to write in any language.
+Item Numbers 1 - 6.
 Select the appropriate box to indicate that you either read this application yourself or someone interpreted this application for you from English to a language in which you are fluent.
 If applicable, select the box to indicate if someone prepared this application for you.
-You must also affirm that you have read and understand (or that an interpreter or preparer read to you, and you understand) the Acknowledgement of Appointment at USCIS ApplicationSupport Center in Part 13.
+You must also affirm that you have read and understand (or that an interpreter or preparer read to you, and you understand) the Acknowledgement of Appointment at USCIS Application Support Center in Part 13.
 Further, you must sign and date your application.
 Every application MUST contain the signature of the applicant (or legal guardian, or designated representative if applicable).
 A stamped or typewritten name in place of a signature is not acceptable.
 You may place an "X" mark instead of a signature if you are unable to write in any language.
 USCIS will reject your Form N-400 if it is not signed.
 NOTE: A designated representative may sign here if the applicant is unable to sign due to a physical or developmental disability or mental impairment.
+A designated representative who signs on behalf of an applicant attests under penalty of perjury that the information being provided in the application is true and correct.
+NOTE: A designated representative may sign here if the applicant is unable to sign due to a physical or developmental disability or mental impairment.
 A designated representative who signs on behalf of an applicant attests under penalty of perjury that the information being provided in the application is complete, true, and correct.
+A designated representative who is signing on behalf of an applicant with a physical or development disability or mental impairment should write the name of the applicant and then his or her own name followed by the words "Designated Representative."
+If a designated representative has prepared the application, the designated representative must also sign the application in the Preparer's box (Part 13. of Form N-400).
 A designated representative who is signing on behalf of an applicant with a physical or developmental disability or mental impairment must type or print the name of the applicant and then his or her own name, followed by the words "Designated Representative."
-The designated representative should not complete Part 14.
-Interpreter's Contact Information, Certification, and Signature or Part 15.
-Contact Information, Statement, Certification, and Signature of the Person Preparing this Application, If Other Than the Applicant.
+The designated representative should not complete Part 14 , Interpreter's Contact Information , Certification , and Signature or Part 15 , Contact Information , Statement ,